flokinagee/terraform-multi-account-parallel-deployment/README.md

 The scrips then copy the file from central location parallel_deployment/all_accounts to all accounts directory

-NagarajansMBP2:nonprod-automation mahaakutty$ ls -l *base*
+NagarajansMBP2:nonprod-automation nagarajan$ ls -l *base*

 -rw-r--r--  1 NagarajansMBP2  staff  634 14 Jul  2022 all_iam_base.tf